-They have been dried and ionised by the sun and are extremely beneficial for the skin.
+The many clays available have been dried and ionised by the sun, and are extremely beneficial for the skin.

 This clay is referred to as Montmorillonite.
 It is of volcanic origin and is rich in magnesium.

 Bentonite is a great clay to use in your homemade face masks, it is a very fine clay and has a powerful, healing and drawing action upon the skin.

 Bentonite is unique in its structure, once it becomes hydrated its electrical and molecular components change and produce electrical charges, causing it to swell and become like a porous open sponge.

 This structure allows it to soak up bacteria and debris from the follicle wall, through an electrical attraction.

 This is a really lovely ingredient for a sensitive skin, that you can use in your homemade face masks.